 Who’s behind WriteByNight?
-Meet our staff of coaches, consultants and instructors.
+Meet our staff of talented coaches and consultants.
 These professional writers, editors and teachers are available to help you with your writing, either in person or remotely via phone or Skype.

-WriteByNight owner Justine Tal Goldberg is an award-winning writer and editor of both fiction and nonfiction.
-Her short stories have appeared in Anomalous Press, Whiskey Island, Fringe Magazine, and other publications.
-Her journalistic work has appeared in Austin Monthly, the Texas Observer, and The Review Review, among others.
+WriteByNight owner Justine Duhr is an award-winning writer and editor of both fiction and nonfiction.
+Her work has appeared in Anomalous Press, Whiskey Island, Fringe Magazine, The Review Review, and other publications.
 She holds an MFA in creative writing and has provided writing instruction at Vassar College and Emerson College.

-WriteByNight co-founder David Duhr is Fiction & Books Editor for the Texas Observer and Managing Editor at Fringe Magazine.
-He contributes regularly to the Dallas Morning News, Publishing Perspectives, the Observer and others.
+WriteByNight co-founder David Duhr is copy editor and fiction editor at the Texas Observer and contributes to the Dallas Morning News, Publishing Perspectives and others.

-Nick Jarvis (Austin, Texas) is a filmmaker who received his BA in Creative Writing from Metropolitan State College of Denver, then attended four years of film school at Colorado Film School, University of Colorado, where he was also a creative writing judge for the Denver School of the Performing Arts.
-He has sold one screenplay, and wrote and co-directed another feature, Pearman, to hit the film circuit in 2012.
+Nick Jarvis is a filmmaker who received his BA in Creative Writing from Metropolitan State College of Denver, then attended four years of film school at Colorado Film School, University of Colorado, where he was also a creative writing judge for the Denver School of the Performing Arts.
+He has sold one screenplay, and wrote and co-directed another feature, Pearman, which hit the film circuit in 2012.
 His short films have won awards at the Brooklyn International and Estes Park film festivals.
-He currently is a coverage provider and judge for the Austin Film Festival’s screenwriting competition.
+He judges for Austin WebFest and reads for the Austin Film Festival, for which he currently writes coverage.